gotham-savior/AV-Project/README.md

 **Sensor fusion**
 What is sensor fusion? why do we need it?
+Algorithms for sensor fusion.
+EKF working, EKF implementation on IMU, LIDAR, GPS/ WSS